rust-lang/book/src/ch16-03-shared-state.md

 A *mutex* is a concurrency primitive for sharing memory.
 It's short for "mutual exclusion", that is, it only allows one thread to access some data at any given time.
-Mutexes have a reputation as being hard to use, becuase there's a lot you have to remember:
+Mutexes have a reputation as being hard to use, because there's a lot you have to remember:

-1. You have to remember to actually attempt to aquire the lock.
+1. You have to remember to actually attempt to acquire the lock.
 2. One you're done with the memory that's being guarded by the mutex, you have to remember to unlock the memory.